ZhengAndyTan/MachineLearner/RegularizationAndModelComplexity.md

 Despite this, this note also walk through the geometric background of regularization: it enables maximum margin between different classes of the outcome variable.

-Also, I verify the regularization term from a Bayesian perspective, where regularization corresponds to the maximum posterior probability of the coefficients.
+Also, the note verifies the regularization term from a Bayesian perspective, where regularization corresponds to the maximum posterior probability of the coefficients.